 - The Heading for the Featured Event is added when you add the block to a page.

 - You need to check the Is this a featured event? box to get the Featured Event Text box to display (this is the same as the Text box in the manual entry above).

 - When you have filled in all of the fields, click the three dots ("kabob" menu) next to Preview Draft at the top right.
 Then, click Check Content & Submit to save your page.
 The spelling/link checker window will appear.
-Once you have reviewed and corrected any issues, click the blue check mark to finish submitting your page.
+If the checks find any issues, you will need to review those issues (by expanding the lists under Results).
+You will not be able to submit your page until you have reviewed the list of issues found.
+Once you have reviewed and corrected any issues (if necessary), click the blue check mark to finish submitting your page.
 Your page is not saved until you click this checkmark, even if you have no spelling or link errors.

 Then, you need to add the Event Block to your page.

 - Heading is large text centered at the top of the featured event section.
 Do not duplicate Title field, which will be pulled from your block (Heading can also be left blank).
 Suggestions: “Upcoming Event” or “Featured Event.”

 - Event Block: Search or navigate to the event block you created.